 The Gateway bursary provides financial support to students at the University of Birmingham undertaking internships or work experience relevant to their future career.
 The aim of the bursary is to assist students in improving their personal and professional development by allowing them to take up critical experiences they may otherwise not be able to afford.
 Awards are available for work experience placements throughout the academic year.

 How to apply

-Applications for this academic year are now open.
-The application deadline will be midnight on 13 April 2014.
+Applications for this academic year are now closed.

 You are encouraged to read all the guidance and information available before submitting your application.
 If you have any questions or require further information, you can contact the Careers Network Internship Officer responsible for managing the bursary for which you are applying.
 Their contact details are provided in the application guidance.

 Once the application deadline has passed, all applications received on-line will be assessed by Careers Network staff.
 Applicants who are successful in passing this first assessment stage will then be invited to attend a short panel interview and to deliver a five minute presentation, training for which will be provided.
 If you pass both of these stages, you may then be granted a bursary.

 Who can apply